Echoes from the Wild: In the Quiet of the Reeds

 Eyes catching light.

-He had reappeared.
-No urgency, no alarm.
+No urgency.
+No alarm.
 Just calm and feathers.

-He shifted once—raised a foot as if to scratch or maybe just to feel the water move beneath him.
+He shifted once—lifting a foot, as if to feel the water move beneath him.

 Not in a hurry.
 Not unsettled.